 ** Growth rate of the channel between March 2017 and September 2018

-The goal of this list of 3D printing-related YouTube channels is not to rank them by quality but to provide a comprehensive overview of the 3D printing landscape on YouTube.
-And also, we want to give visibility to smaller 3D printing channels and help you find some great video content!
+This list of 3D printing-related YouTube channels aims not to rank them by quality but to provide a comprehensive overview of the 3D printing landscape on YouTube.
+And also to give visibility to smaller 3D printing channels and help you find some great video content!

 A selection of great 3D printing channels on YouTube